justinmeiners/wjson/README.md

 A single header json writer for C.
-This is a very simple library which writes directly to a `FILE` without the need to allocate objects or initialize structures.
+This is a very simple library which writes directly to a `FILE` without the need to create trees of structures or allocate memory.